How to Apply Accounting Number Format to Selected Cells in Excel

-When you are working with a dataset and you need to represent some cells as money, then you need them to show as the accounting number format.
+When you are working with a dataset, and you need to represent some cells as money, then you need them to show as the accounting number format.
 It generally helps you with the currency information besides the original data.
-In this article, we will get to know the accounting number format and learn how to apply the accounting number format to the selected cells in excel with 4 easy methods.
+In this article, we will get to know the accounting number format and learn how to apply the accounting number format to the selected cells in Excel with 4 easy methods.

 How to Apply the Accounting Number Format to the Selected Cells in Excel

-Method 1: Use Excel Ribbon to Apply Accounting Number Format to Selected Cells
+1. Using Excel Ribbon to Apply Accounting Number Format to Selected Cells

 In the first method, we will use Excel ribbon to apply the accounting number format to selected cells.
 Follow the steps below: